Classroom | Learn more

 In the five-day workshop — Stack Sampling — you gain in-depth, hands-on experience, invaluable learning for those performing the sampling.
 Build practical experience and knowledge of the correct procedures for extracting a representative sample from a stack or duct under normal operating conditions.
 Learn how to complete calculations to determine concentration, mass emissions and more.

 Earn a digital badge — For each course completed, earn a digital badge through MyCreds™ to verify your demonstrated knowledge and skills in stack sampling

 Develop your skills — Demonstrate competencies through experiential learning

 Real-world knowledge — Learn from experienced industry professionals

 Gain hands-on experience — Enjoy the benefits of in-person learning in a classroom-based course.

 This schedule is subject to change.
 Courses start on various dates within each semester.
 Fall schedule and registration is available in June; Winter schedule and registration is available in November; and Spring/Summer schedule and registration is available in March.

 Course information and materials

-Alberta Stack Sampling Code (available from Open Alberta [PDF]) and Alberta CEMS Code (available from Open Alberta).
-Students are encouraged to bring a printed copy to class.
-Students are strongly encouraged to also bring a standard calculator, pens, pencils and notebook(s).
+Students must bring printed copies of the Alberta Stack Sampling Code, 1995 (available from Open Alberta) and Alberta CEMS Code, 2021 (available from Open Alberta) to class.
+Students are strongly encouraged to bring a standard calculator, pens, pencils and a notebook.